Skip to Content

 Loch Rannoch is an ideal base to enjoy Scotland’s iconic natural beauty without any big crowds.
 I recommend this Scotland hidden gem for a chance to disconnect, without being completely isolated or needing to take a long journey.

 On the eastern edge of the loch is Kinloch Rannoch just over 2 hours’ drive from Glasgow or Edinburgh.
 You can also easily visit popular spots like Aberfeldy or Pitlochry on day trips from here.
+From this base, you can enjoy walks through woodland or moorland, bask in loch and mountain views and you’ll likely see some local resident stags who often wander the village!

 Here’s why Loch Rannoch is a Scotland hidden gem